pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "From him to whom much is given, much will be required."
 --Jesus, Luke 12:48 (I often see this working in reverse too)

+"For I was hungry, and you gave me food.
+I was thirsty, and you gave me something to drink.
+I was a stranger, and you welcomed me."
+--Jesus, Matthew 25:35

 "In the broadest context, the goal [of life] is to seek enlightenment--however you define it."
 --Steve Jobs